Edward Colston

-Edward Colston (2 November 1636 – 11 October 1721) was an English merchant, slave trader, philanthropist, and Tory Member of Parliament.
+Edward Colston (2 November 1636 – 11 October 1721) was an English merchant, slave trader, philanthropist and Tory Member of Parliament.

 Colston followed his father in the family business becoming a sea merchant, initially trading in wine, fruits and textiles, mainly in Spain, Portugal and other European ports.
-By 1680, he became involved in the slave trade as a senior executive of the Royal African Company, which held a monopoly on the English trade in African slaves.
-He was deputy governor of the company in 1689–90.
+From 1680 to 1692 he was a member of the Royal African Company, which held a monopoly on the English trade along the west coast of Africa, in slaves, gold, silver and ivory.
+He was deputy governor of the company from 1689 to 1690, the Governor being the Duke of York, the brother of Charles II of England.

 Colston supported and endowed schools and other public institutions in Bristol, London and elsewhere.
 His name was widely commemorated in Bristol landmarks, and a statue of him was erected in 1895.